 Homeowners living by the coast and other high-risk areas need extra protection for their property.
 This is why certain states offer additional programs like beach and windstorm policies.

 Seven states offer beach and windstorm plans including:

-If an insurance company designates you as high-risk, you're going to have to jump through a few hoops to get coverage.
+If an insurance company designates you as high-risk, it's going to be hard to get coverage.
 Here are companies that offer home insurance policies to high-risk people.

 Once you buy a plan, your insurer generally only has 60 days to cancel the policy.
-Otherwise, there are only a few circumstances where they are allowed to drop you.
-This includes committing fraud to get coverage, not paying for your policy, or owning a house that suddenly is a much bigger risk to insure.
+Otherwise, there are only a few circumstances where they're allowed to drop you.
+This includes committing fraud, missing payments, or owning a house that suddenly a much big risk to insure.

-If you do end up losing your coverage, compare home insurance quotes from other companies immediately to maintain your coverage.
+If you do end up losing your coverage, compare home insurance quotes from other companies right away to maintain coverage.
 Just because your old carrier cancelled doesn't mean no one else will cover your house.